mlco2/codecarbon/docs/edit/usage.rst

 You have to stop the monitoring manually with ``Ctrl+C``.

-In the following example you will see how to use the CLI to monitor all the emissions of you computer and sending everything to an API running on localhost:8008 (that you can start with the docke-compose)
+In the following example you will see how to use the CLI to monitor all the emissions of you computer and sending everything to an API running on "https://api.codecarbon.io" (Or you can start a private local API with "docke-compose up")

 .. raw:: html